Chase (2008 TV series): Hunters

 The hunters (who resemble stereotypical Men in Black) in the game are meant to capture the contestants, thus removing them from the game.
 They are:

 Former ECW wrestler Ricky Ortiz was a guest hunter on episode three, which aired November 25, 2008.
-Ricky managed to get at least one capture.
+Ortiz managed to get at least one capture.

 Not all of the Hunters get to hunt; one Hunter is selected in some episodes to be a "Spotter", whose job is to drive around the game board in a special vehicle and locate the contestants for the other Hunters, relaying the contestants' position to the others, though they themselves are forbidden from making any captures.
 The Hunters are forced to ignore the camera crews, and are only allowed to break chase when they see a Runner.
-The Hunters do not communicate to any of the contestants.
+The Hunters do not communicate with any of the contestants, except for guest hunter Ortiz who mocked the contestants in his episode.